🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Think of internal links in the same way you might think of a backlink (a backlink is when another website links to your website), only internal links are backlinks for pages within your site.
 Like backlinks, internal links also pass page authority from one page to another.

 Other than the fact that Google literally crawls the internet using links, there are four core search engine optimization benefits to quality internal linking that make it a must for any solid SEO strategy.
+Having sufficient internal links pointing to various pages is crucial to prevent orphaned content, which can hinder search engines from discovering and indexing those pages efficiently.

 First and foremost, good internal linking creates a good user experience: The easier it is for visitors to find relevant pages, the more effortless their experience.
 And what's good for the user is good for Google.